Update: July 29, 2022. Covid 19 transmission rates in Humboldt County are high.

-In collaboration with a state parks order issued on March 28, 2020, Redwood National and State Parks has implemented additional modifications to operations to support federal, state and local efforts to slow the spread of the novel coronavirus (COVID-19).
+In collaboration with CA state parks, Tribal, and county health guidance, Redwood National and State Parks has implemented modifications to operations to support federal, state and local efforts to slow the spread of the novel coronavirus (COVID-19).

 During this pandemic disease, every person has a role to play in slowing down the spread of COVID-19.
 Please protect yourself, your families and communities by following the US Center for Disease Control’s (CDC) guidance to prevent the spread of infectious diseases, including maintaining social distancing, covering your mouth and nose when you cough or sneeze, and staying home if you feel sick.